 In heavy usage, however, as the phone started to heat up a little bit, it leeched out more battery and consumed 15% battery in a one-hour session of gaming and multitasking.
 Also, keep in mind that both the light and heavy usage tests were done with 4G LTE connectivity.

-OPPO A5s comes with same camera setup as the A3s and features a 13MP primary lens and 2MP depth sensor at the back.
-You will also get only HDR, auto and portrait modes in the camera interface.
+OPPO A5s comes with the same camera setup as the A3s and features a 13MP primary lens and a 2MP depth sensor at the back.
+You will also get only HDR, auto, and portrait modes in the camera interface.

 The auto-focus mode of the camera also tends to overexpose the images as you can see below:

-The HDR mode of OPPO A5s helps to further retain details and helps to control light so you do not have to worry about taking overexposed images.
-You can see how the picture of Badshahi mosque is more on the cooler side in the HDR mode below as compared to the one taken in auto mode.
+The HDR mode of OPPO A5s helps to retain details further and helps to control light, so you do not have to worry about taking overexposed images.
+You can see how the picture of the Badshahi mosque is more on the cooler side in the HDR mode below as compared to the one taken in auto mode.

-Here’s another shot which was taken in HDR mode:
+Here’s another shot that was taken in HDR mode:

-Though the camera of A5s struggles during night time, the result is much better than OPPO A3s.
-It does not completely blow up the surrounding lights in auto mode and HDR can help to further darken the excessively light areas.
+Though the camera of A5s struggles during nighttime, the result is much better than Oppo A3s.
+It does not completely blow up the surrounding lights in auto mode, and HDR can help to darken the excessively light areas further.

 In the following shot, you can also see how the smartphone is trying to control the light at night.

-You can take some good natural-looking selfies with OPPO A5s smartphone in the daylight and the software does not aggressively soften the skin tone of the subject.
+You can take some good natural-looking selfies with an OPPO A5s smartphone in the daylight, and the software does not aggressively soften the skin tone of the subject.

 The camera is the only category where we can see the clear distinction between OPPO A5s and A3s.
 The former excels in taking decent shots without too much of an effort.

-We can see a clear improvement in the camera department as the images have preserved more details of the subject and have not rebelled against the light during night time but at the time when all companies are trying to innovate in this price segment, OPPO A5s has failed to hook us with any of its features.
+We can see a clear improvement in the camera department as the images have preserved more details of the subject and have not rebelled against the light during nighttime.
+However, at a time when all companies are trying to innovate in this price segment, Oppo A5s has failed to hook us with any of its features.

-We cannot deny that A5s is a decent smartphone that works flawlessly during light usage but if you are looking for a phone that can offer better value for money in a budget, you should turn towards Tecno Camon i4 (Review) that offer 4GB+64GB variant at Rs.
-25,999 (launch price) in Pakistan.
+We cannot deny that A5s is a decent smartphone that works flawlessly during light usage, but if you are looking for a phone that can offer better value for money in a budget, you should turn towards the Tecno Camon i4 which offer a 4GB+64GB variant for PKR 25,999 (launch price) in Pakistan.